 The little wheels you can see poking out of the bottom of the train in the picture below aren’t for the railway, but because the train can leave the railway, and those wheels are for use on roads.

-The trains would have been diesel based, and capable of reaching 100mph, with predicted speeds of as much as 250mph being built into the route design.
+The trains would have been diesel-based, and capable of reaching 100mph, with predicted speeds of as much as 250mph being built into the route design.
 What was holding the speed back to a “mere” 100mph though was the method of running over the railway — rubber tyres.
-Rather than running on metal wheels, they would run, like cars, on tyres which would clamp around the railway track.
+Rather than running on metal wheels, they would run, like cars, on tyres that would clamp around the railway track.

 Each carriage would have been able to carry around 50 passengers, but the real innovation was how the carriages would handle cargo.

 To reduce time wasted at the airport, the carriages would be able to leave the railway, and then, on their own road tyres, drive around the airport just as if they were normal cargo lorries.

 In 1958, Sir Alfred Bossom, the Chairman of the proposed monorail said that if approval was granted that year, then the service could open to passengers in 1961.

 Following demonstrations using radio controlled models, which appeared to work well, the scheme was passed to the government, but it was eventually it was killed off, probably because of its use of unorthodox transport methods.

 Although a pity it wasn’t built, the reality is that had it been, it would have probably been shut down, as the costs of running a unique design railway often soar to unaffordable levels as the years pass and maintenance costs rise.

 It’s highly unlikely that the line would be running today, as the arrival of the London Underground in 1977 would have rendered its costly service uneconomic.